lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

   architecture, training data, and fine-tuning approach) rather than patents, which require public disclosure.
-- **Founder IP assignment**: Ensure all founders and early employees sign IP assignment agreements — assigning any company-relevant IP they create to the company.
+- **Founder IP assignment**: Ensure all founders and early employees sign IP assignment agreements, assigning any company-relevant IP they create to the company.
 - **Open-source dependencies**: If your product is built on open-source AI models, understand the license terms (some prohibit commercial use without a license agreement).